hRun/beaconing_simulator/README.md

 a python script to simulate malware beaconing in a slightly more sophistocated way than just sending a http get request each x seconds with some jitter

 ## features

 - simulate the beacon halting for a period of time due to the compromised device being switched off / asleep / ...
-- simulate the beacon receiving a command from the c2 server: a larger response to a request followed by a larger request containing the results after a while. the beacon then slows down for a while assuming the operator works on the results
+- simulate the beacon receiving a command from the c2 server: multiple larger responses and larger requests to immitate commands and execution results going back and forth for a few minutes. the beacon then slows down for a while assuming the operator works on the results
 - simulate the beacon exfiltrating data: a very large request followed by some silence
 - simulate parallel user activity as background noise
 - run the simulation in a "log only" mode, not making any actual network requests, but writing a log file which should look similar to what your proxy/etc. would produce